 The bus ride to Lucena was uneventful.
 I loaded my iPod with every R.E.M. albums I can get a hold of thinking I’d try a different roadtrip soundtrack this time.
 An hour into the playlist and I was already switching back to good ol’ Jack Johnson.
 I love R.E.M. and all, but they’re not just roadtrip material.

 A quick drop at SM Lucena to refill my water bottle and I was again on the road dodging high-priced offers from tricycle drivers to Dalahican Port.
-Fifteen minutes of patient waiting later and I was hitching a ride at the back of a jeepney; backpack, beltbag, tripod and snorkeling gears (life vest included) in tow.
+Fifteen minutes of patient waiting later and I was hitching a ride at the back of a jeepney; backpack, beltbag, tripod and snorkeling gear (life vest included) in tow.

 Blue waters and the heat of the three o’clock sun greeted me at the Dalahican Port.
 The one and only trip to Marinduque was still half an hour away and my companions for the trip haven’t arrived yet.
 There was nothing much to do but take a few photos and wait.
 I would have explored the nearby coast but it was just too hot even with my hat and arm warmers on; I was basically stuck at the port.